I am Corrine and welcome to L3Hub.

 I created L3Hub back in September 2015 as a personal project to embolden and empower girls and women who are in transitional phases of their lives to build themselves into who they want to be.

 Coming from a laid-back society with a strict upbringing to a fast-paced city life, it was hard for me.
-I took quite a number of years to break out from my shell as a timid, insecure, headless girl to an independent, career-minded cosmopolitan.
+I took quite a number of years to break out from my shell as a timid, insecure, headless girl into an independent, career-minded cosmopolitan.

 I left home at 15 to further my studies and have been away from home for the next 15 years.